A debate on courage, creativity and our cultural imagination

 The proposition: There’s no way Sydney could build the Opera House today

 Fifty years ago, Sydney Opera House opened its doors.
 It’s not an exaggeration to say this icon of daring modernism launched Sydney and Australia into a new era, with a bolder sense of itself as a place of creativity and imaginative thinking.
 It showed ourselves and the world the impact a building could have on a people, and on a place.
 And it became a symbolic marker for all Australians, a standard to meet.

 Would such a building ever be built today?
-The 70s were a different time, after all.
+The 70s and the decades before were a different time, after all.
 Would we take the risk?
 Would we greenlight a project that set for ourselves such a design and engineering challenge?
 Would our contemporary political imagination ever conceive of a project with this kind of creative ambition and requiring this kind of largesse?
 Join us for an informative, fun (possibly even raucous), old-school debate.
 It’s a chance to reflect and consider the kind of impact a building can have and to ask ourselves if we still have what it takes to bring such a daring vision to fruition.
 Oxford debate rules (loosely) apply.

 Sydney Opera House presents

 Arguing for: The Opera House Would Not Be Built Today

 Osman Faruqi is culture editor for The Age and Sydney Morning Herald.
 He was previously head of audio at Schwartz Media and editor of their daily news podcast 7am as well as host of their culture podcast, The Culture.
 He has worked as an editor at the ABC and was a reporter with the flagship audio documentary program Background Briefing.
 He’s hosted shows on Melbourne’s Triple R and Sydney’s FBi radio station.